Italy in February – Where to Go + Weather 2025

 February in Italy is still winter, but it’s the time when winter starts drawing to a close.
 The days are considerably longer, with the sun setting around 6 PM in the latter part of the month, giving you much more time to ski and explore.

 The weather also varies considerably between North and South.
-It’s the perfect time to go skiing in the Alps and Apennines – there are some pretty good ski resorts in Central Italy too!
-It’s safe to say you’ll find snow most years, and temperatures are still below freezing, so you may be lucky and find some fresh powder!
+It’s the perfect time to go skiing in the Alps and Apennines – did you know there are some pretty good ski resorts in Central Italy too?
+It’s safe to say there will be snow by this time of the year, and temperatures are still below freezing, so you may be lucky and find some fresh powder!

 In Northern Italy, February is a pretty dry month, but you may encounter some fog.
 Average highs are around 8/10°C, dropping around freezing at night.